Your cart is currently empty!

 Thanks for joining me for this blog adventure on Pens and Tables and how they can work for embroidery.
 If you manage to get your hands on one, check out the freehand tool in Hatch – its pretty darn amazing with a tablet – try it once and you will be hooked on that tool!!
 Its that good!!

-2 Comments on “Pen & Tablet: Part 3 TABLET”
+2 responses to “Pen & Tablet: Part 3 TABLET”

 You must log in to post a comment.